joelbugarini/mui_samples/Customize.md

 ####

 #### Modern UI Navigation Application Settings
 The MUI Navigation Template comes pre-configured with a settings page for the user to choose the window color, font size and selection color of the app.
 It's a very nice feature but once the app is closed the **settings are lost**.
-Here we will make this configuration persist with the help of a `settings` file, load settings when App start and save when it Ends.
+Here we will make this configuration persist with the help of a `settings` file.
+We will **load** settings when App start and **save** settings when the event close is fired.

 First we will create the `settings` file to store the theme name, source of the theme, accent color and font size: